shelialia/SwapShot/README.md

 Initially, I considered implementing a caching mechanism for the backend with a time-to-live (TTL) of 2 seconds to reduce API requests and improve performance.
 Reason for Not Using Cache: I decided against caching because the real-time nature of the data is critical.
 Even a short caching window could result in outdated or inconsistent transaction statuses and exchange rates, which would compromise the user experience.
 The priority was to ensure that users always see the most accurate and current data.

-## Dockerization:
-The backend and frontend are dockerized separately.
-This setup allows for easier scaling and ensures that the backend can be deployed independently of the frontend.

 ## Version Control:
 I employed Git version control throughout the project.
 As I am the only one working on the project, I decided to work on main branch.
 However, in a team setting, it is important to use Git branching for version control to ensure isolation of features/changes, parallel development, and easy code review and collaboration.
 In this project, I made frequent commits after each key feature was completed to maintain a clear development history.